.png)

 As I said earlier, linkable assets can be any piece of content that helps other people improve their content.

-Two types of linkable assets I find to be most useful are:
+Three types of linkable assets I find to be most useful are:

 Statistics-type articles are the best way to build backlinks passively.
 As you saw in the earlier example, almost every blog on the website Exploding Topics is a statistical one.